openSUSE/news-o-o/_posts/2010-10-17-opensuse-weekly-news-issue-145-is-out.markdown

 "In an earlier article, we studied the fundamental aspects of shell scripting and covered topics such as redirection, variables, arithmetic expansions and control constructs.
-In this part, we will focus on more advanced concepts that are useful for system administrators and software developers¦"
+In this part, we will focus on more advanced concepts that are useful for system administrators and software developersâ€¦"